dvd4319/ITPT_Project_Python1/README.md

 The program requires the following inputs:

   	a valid number of runners
   	the first and second name of each runner the time taken to run the first lap the time taken to run the second lap

-  The output from the program should display the fastest runner, each runner’s name and indicate whether they will progress to the next stage of selection.
+ The output from the program should display the fastest runner, each runner's name and indicate whether they will progress to the next stage of selection.

 ## Task 2 - Survey about local vacility
 Implement and test a program which will allow users to complete a survey about local facilities.
 The survey has 15 questions with different possible responses — some